In order to fully participate in eStudies, students will need:

 - Reliable access to Google and the Google domain, if attending eStudies in a country that restricts web access

-If students encounter difficulties with accessing their course, live meetings, digital textbooks, or TIP-provided email, they should first contact their instructor.
+If students encounter difficulties with accessing their course, live meetings, online textbooks, or TIP-provided email, they should first contact their instructors.
 Guides and technical support documents can also be found on the eStudies portal at TIPonline.duke.edu.